neutmute/loggly-csharp/readme.md

 And configure the file with your own customer token.

 Of course, there is no need to have a config source in your real app, this is just a convenience for this public repository.

+## Contributions
+Contributions are welcome.

+* Open an issue first to discuss your proposed changes
+* Branch your PR from the develop branch
+* `.\build.ps1` is compatible with [myget](https://www.myget.org) build services for dogfooding your modifications

 ## Projects using this client